Hereditary peer: Gender distribution

 As the vast majority of hereditary peerages can be inherited by only men, the number of peeresses in their own right is small.
 Eighteen out of 758 hereditary peers by succession, or 2.4%, were female, as of 1992.
 All female hereditary peers succeeding after 1980 have been to English or Scottish peerages originally created before 1700.

 Of the over 800 hereditary peerages created since 1863, only 13 could be inherited by daughters of the original recipient.
 None can be inherited by granddaughters or higher-order female descendants of the original recipient.
 The 2nd Countess Mountbatten of Burma was the last woman to hold such a post-1900 title, from 1979 until her death in 2017.

 From 1963, when female hereditary peers were allowed to enter the House of Lords, to 1999, there have been 25 female hereditary peers.

-Of those 92 currently sitting in the House of Lords, none are female, since the retirement of Margaret of Mar, 31st Countess of Mar, in 2020.
+Of those 92 who sat in the House of Lords, none were female after the retirement of Margaret of Mar, 31st Countess of Mar, in 2020.
 Originally five female peers were elected under the House of Lords Act 1999, out of seven female candidates, all of them crossbenchers.
 All of these have since died or resigned.

-No woman has stood in a by-election to a vacant Lords seat since 1999.
-A single female peer, the 29th Baroness Dacre, is listed in the "Register of Hereditary Peers" among about 200 male peers as willing to stand in by-elections, as of October 2020.
+No woman stood in a by-election to a vacant Lords seat after 1999.
+A single female peer, the 29th Baroness Dacre, was listed in the "Register of Hereditary Peers" among about 200 male peers as willing to stand in by-elections, as of October 2020.